 Whenever you interest yourself in Ayurveda you will learn about the Tridosha, the therm Tridosha is can be split in ‘Tri’ which means three, and ‘dosha’ which means “fault”.
-In this article you will find a video to understand the three doshas: In a healthy body all elements must renew on regular basis.
+In this article you will find a video to understand the three doshas: In a healthy body, all elements must renew on a regular basis.
 However, when an element starts to accumulate and rot in the body it is called a dosha.
 Now, everybody depending on its constitution has a tendency to accumulate a certain element.

 The three doshas are

 |1.
 Prana||1.
 Pachaka||1.
 Kledaka|

 In each subtype, there is a predominance of one of the five primordial elements.